vishalBindal/campiazza/README.md

 # campiazza
-Campiazza: 'Campus Piazza' : A market portal for IITD students This website is hosted at https://campiazza.herokuapp.com/shop/ __Will be updated in next few days to resolve current issues.__
+Campiazza: 'Campus Piazza' : A market portal for IITD students This website is hosted at https://campiazza.herokuapp.com/shop/ __Yet to update technical details__

 ## Features
 * Login - for existing users, and sign up - for new users
 * Admin - admin portal
-* Search bar - to search existing products
+* Search bar & category links - to search existing products
 * Sell - Link to sell your products.
 However, if you are not logged in you will be redirected to login page

 ### Login
 * As per requirements, 4 users have been already created with username user_i and password pass_i (eg user_1 and pass_1)